goauthentik/authentik/website/integrations/services/hashicorp-vault/index.md

 ## External Groups

-If you wish to manage group membership in vault via Authentik you have to use [external groups](https://developer.hashicorp.com/vault/tutorials/auth-methods/oidc-auth#create-an-external-vault-group).
+If you wish to manage group membership in Hashicorp Vault via Authentik you have to use [external groups](https://developer.hashicorp.com/vault/tutorials/auth-methods/oidc-auth#create-an-external-vault-group).

 :::note
 This assumes that the steps above have already been completed and tested.